kodecocodes/i10t/uiview-property-animator/uiview-property-animator.markdown

   controlPoint2: controlPoint2) {
     self.imageContainer.center = location
 }
+imageMoveAnimator?.startAnimation()
 ```

 The two control points are those shown on the diagram above — the timing curve runs from `(0, 0)` to `(1, 1)`.
 Build and run and you’ll see that the frog starts to move very quickly and then slows down — exactly as you wanted!

-Play around with the control points to see what effects you can get.
+> **Challenge**: Play around with the control points to see what effects you can get.
 What happens if any control point coordinate is greater than 1.0, or less than 0.0?

 ## Spring animations

 The level of control over the timing curve goes even further than this.
 The two initializers you’ve used so far, passing in a curve or control points, are actually convenience initializers.
 All they do is create and pass on a `UITimingCurveProvider` object.

-This is a protocol that provides the relationship between elapsed time and animation progress.
+`UITimingCurveProvider` is a protocol that provides the relationship between elapsed time and animation progress.
 Unfortunately, the protocol doesn’t go as far as to let you have _total_ control, but it does give you access to another cool feature: springs!

 > **Note**: “Wait!” you cry.
 “We already had spring animations!”
 Yes, you did, but they weren’t very customizable. `UIView` spring require a duration, as well as the various parameters describing the spring.
 To get natural-looking spring animations, you had to keep tweaking the duration value.
 >
 > Why?
 Well, imagine an actual spring.
 If you stretch it between your hands and let go, the duration of the spring’s motion is really a function of the properties of the spring (What is it made of?
 How thick is it?) and how far you stretched it.
 Similarly, the duration of the animation should be driven from the properties of the spring, not tacked on and the animation forced to fit.

-A Spring System is described by three factors:
+Apple has provided an implementation of `UITimingCurveProvider` to create timing curves for springs, called `UISpringTimingParameters`.
+To use `UISpringTimingParameters` you need to provide three values to describe the spring system:

 - The **mass** of the object attached to the spring.
 - The **stiffness** of the spring.